Code-Institute-Submissions/Themanintheback-Project2_MayResub/README.md

 - ## Bugs

-    - The word SCISSORS cannot be placed directly underneath its button proprely because the words too long.
+    - The word SCISSORS cannot be placed directly underneath its button proprely because the word is to long.

-    - The word RESTART cannot be placed directly underneath its button proprely because the words too long.
+    - The word RESTART cannot be placed directly underneath its button proprely because the word is to long.

 - ## Deployment

-    - The site was deployed to GitHub pages.
-The steps to deploy are as follow:
+    - The site was deployed to GitHub Pages.
+The steps to deploy are as follows:

-        - In the GitHub repositorie, I navigate to the settings tab.
+        - In the GitHub repositorie, navigate to the Settings tab.

         - From the Generals page in Settings, on the left side Go to the Code and Automation section and click Pages which will take you to GitHUb Pages.

-        - Once inside go to source and select Main branch and select Save.
+        - Once inside go to Source and select Main branch and select Save.

-        - The page will refresh and the site will be successfully deployed.
+        - The page will refresh and the site will be successfully be deployed.

     The live link can be found here -  https://themanintheback.github.io/Project2/